Multiple Mini Interviews (MMIs) - The Ultimate Guide

 Referencing Work Experience in an MMI

 In addition to a thorough reflection, also focus on communicating a learned awareness of the challenges of a career in the NHS.
 Medical schools want to know that their future students are realistic yet passionate.
-A good way to communicate this, is to focus on possible issues you noticed in the healthcare space and how they’ve inspired you to want to create change.
+A good way to communicate this during your MMI, is to focus on possible issues you noticed in the healthcare space and how they’ve inspired you to want to create change.
 Another way to do this is to focus on how your individual skill set is made to handle the challenges of the career.
 For example, the discipline you’ve learned from being an athlete might help you through the academic challenges of medical school.

 However you choose to discuss your work experience, ensure that there is a continued focus on exploring HOW your work experience has altered your view of the career as opposed to just listing various work experience placements.